knative/docs/docs/getting-started/first-service.md

-# Deploying your first Knative Service
+# Deploying a Knative Service

-**In this tutorial, you will deploy a "Hello world" service.**

-Since our "Hello world" Service is being deployed as a Knative Service, not a Kubernetes Service, it gets some **super powers out of the box** :rocket:.

-## Knative Service: "Hello world!"

-First, deploy the Knative Service.
-This service accepts the environment variable, `TARGET`, and prints `Hello ${TARGET}!`.
+In this tutorial, you will deploy a "Hello world" Knative Service that accepts the environment variable `TARGET` and prints `Hello ${TARGET}!`.

 === "kn"